namonakimono/FunnyEncryption/README.md

 ----

-I know nothing about cryptography; it seems that the algorithm looks unsafe overall due to the fixed `SEPARATOR` and the real text being half size of the encoded text.
-However, for improvement, I think that it is possible to:
+I know nothing about cryptography; it seems that the algorithm looks unsafe overall.
+For example, the `SEPARATOR` is fixed and the real text is half size of the encoded text.
+However, I think that it is possible to do the following for some improvement.

 - Generate the `SEPARATOR`s from the `key`s instead of using fixed ones; also, we can use different `SEPARATOR` for real text and fake text.